Thumbnail

 Transition to Fee-Only Financial Planning

-We reinvested revenue into advanced designations and technology, elevating our expertise.
-Staff deepened client relationships through time-intensive planning.
-Referrals soared as we focused on outcomes, not products.
+We invest in advanced designations and technology, elevating our expertise.
+Staff deepens client relationships through time-intensive planning.
+Referrals soar as we focus on outcomes, not products.

-Five years later, fee-based clients represent 75% of revenue.
-An open, collaborative approach to change, meeting objections head-on, and piloting before full rollout led to overcoming initial resistance.
-Staying true to our vision despite some turnover built the foundation for future growth.
-With the right motivation, organizational change can thrive.
+Staying true to our vision built the foundation for future growth.
+With the right motivation, organizational change can impact an industry.

 Copyright © 2024 Featured.
 All rights reserved.